Women's Champions League round 2 first legs: Paris, Bayern and Madrid win, Ajax hold Arsenal, Juventus draw

 Article body

-UEFA Women's Champions League round 2 has begun, with the full group stage line-up to be set next Wednesday and Thursday.
+UEFA Women's Champions League round 2 has begun, with the full group stage line-up to be set on Wednesday and Thursday.

-Among this week's first-leg winners were 2021/22 semi-finalists Paris Saint-Germain, two teams that made the last eight – Bayern München and Real Madrid – as well as European debutants Roma.
+Among the first-leg winners were 2021/22 semi-finalists Paris Saint-Germain, two teams that made the last eight – Bayern München and Real Madrid – as well as European debutants Roma.
 However, the two other sides eliminated in the quarters last season, Arsenal and Juventus, were both held.

 The 15 teams progressing from round 1 have joined nine sides beginning at this stage, with the teams split into champions and league paths.